Bottom Funnel Guide

 Choose point solutions when one workflow is decisively your worst, you have the discipline to actually configure and maintain the tool, and you are willing to own the integration work.
 They reward focus and punish a firm that buys five and operates none of them well.

-Done-for-you services: a different category entirely
+Consulting and scoped implementation: a different category entirely

 How to actually choose: start with the bottleneck, not the brochure